StrawChannel95/apocalyptic-wonderland.github.io/README.md

 ### Cyberware 2281

 -   [Cyberware 2281 and all patches](https://mod.pub/falloutnv/15-cyberware-2281).
 Go on ModPub and download the mods by pressing the `MO2 Download` button for the main Cyberware 2281 mod, the TTW 3.3 patch, and the B42 Quickthrow Patch.
 You can then open up MO2 and click on the mods on the right.
-You'll then want to name all 3 files with a `[No Delete]` before them, and then once you click on 'OK', then `Replace`.
+You'll then want to name all 3 files with a `[No Delete]` before them, and then once you click on `OK`, then `Replace`.

 ### The Golden Archive

 -   [The Golden Archive](https://mod.pub/falloutnv/122/files).
 Go on ModPub and download the mod by pressing the `MO2 Download` button.
-You will then find the file on the right; you want to name it `[No Delete] The Golden Archive', and you then want to click on `OK` then 'Replace'.
+You will then find the file on the right; you want to name it `[No Delete] The Golden Archive`, and you then want to click on `OK` then `Replace`.

 ### Stash Organizer

 -   [Stash Organizer](https://mod.pub/falloutnv/4-stash-organizer).
 Go on ModPub and download the mod by pressing the `MO2 Download` button.
-You will then find the file on the right; you want to name it `[No Delete] Stash Organizer', and you then want to click on `OK` then 'Replace'.
+You will then find the file on the right; you want to name it `[No Delete] Stash Organizer`, and you then want to click on `OK` then `Replace`.

 ### FNV 4GB Patcher